Larilok/guitar_scales/README.md

 ## Features
 * Display scale
 * Display notes either sequence numbers of scale
-* Play any amount of notes displayed on the screen fretboard
+* Metronome
+* User specific settings
 * Combine scales and highlight difference
 * Add your own scale

+### Advanced
 * Set scale root and unfreated strings by sound using microphone
-* Metronome
-* User specific settings
+* Play any amount of notes displayed on the screen fretboard simultaneously

 ## Supported instruments
 * Any instrument with a strings